sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

   - We typically review salary bands against market data twice per year.
 If market data indicates that our bands are inconsistent or below-market, [we adjust the band](index.md#how-bands-are-changed).
   - If the new compensation band is approved, adjustments will be made for all new hires and existing teammates.

-## Why are Sourcegraph's levels different than other companies?
+## Why are Sourcegraph's levels different from other companies?

 Every company has their own leveling system that is unique to their needs.
 This means that a Manager 3 at Sourcegraph, for example, is not necessarily equivalent to a level 3 Manager at another company.
 We design our leveling system based on Radford's leveling guidelines.